 The context in (12) provides a report in the context, and epistemic muss, in contrast to sollen, requires a strong commitment to the prejacent and can thus not be used in a context where the speaker might have doubts to a certain extent.
 We hypothesize that both probably and might (our tested items) pattern with soll rather than with muss/must, meaning that muss/must conveys a rather high degree of speaker commitment, and this is what we found in our experiments.

-All in all, given that the theoretical literature both on English and on German evidential words is often based on subtle judgments of utterances, our paper for the first time presents an experimental investigation on cross-linguistic expressions conveying different strengths of speaker commitment.
+All in all, given that the theoretical literature both on English and on German evidential words is often based on subtle judgments of utterances, our paper presents for the first time an experimental investigation on cross-linguistic expressions conveying different strengths of speaker commitment.
 Our new experimental paradigm thus illustrates a new approach to detect and define meaning differences in the lexical inventory of evidentials across languages and hence provides a good starting point for approaching theoretical debates on the nature of evidential expressions from a fresh, experimentally-driven perspective.

 Acknowledgments